holoviz/panel/doc/getting_started/core_concepts.md

 pn.Row(x, background, square)
 ```

-The first thing you will note is how much more verbose this is, which should make you appreciate the power of expressing reactivity using parameter binding.
+The first thing you will note is how much more verbose this is, which should make you appreciate the power of expressing reactivity using *Parameter* binding.

 ## Templates